swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 - Appearances of `convenience` on an actor's initializer can be ignored and/or have a fix-it emitted.
 - Appearances of superfluous global-actor isolation annotations on ordinary stored properties (say, in value types) can be ignored and/or have a fix-it emitted.

-But, there are others which will cause a non-trivial source break to patch holes in the concurrency model, for example:
+But, there are others which will cause a non-trivial source break to patch holes in the concurrency model of Swift 5.5, for example:

 - The set of `deinit`s accepted by the compiler for actors and GAITs will be narrowed.
 - GAITs will have data-race protections applied to their non-isolated `init`s, which slightly narrows the set of acceptable `init` declarations.
 - Global-actor isolation on stored-property members of an actor type are prohibited.
-- Stored-property members that are still permitted to have global-actor isolation applied to them cannot have a default value.
+- Stored-property members that are still permitted to have actor isolation applied to them will have a `nonisolated` default-value expression.

 Note that these changes to GAITs will only apply to classes defined in Swift.
 Classes imported from Objective-C with MainActor-isolation applied will be assumed to not have data races.